Jorimi1/G6-information-system/Advantages and Effects.md

 #### Effects
 * Each of the above failures will cause huge financial loss to the business.
 Information system projects require a huge amount of money to develop and implement in terms of capital and labour.
+* By taking on this project, and it resulting in failure, would also lead to a waste of valuable resources and more importantly time.
+In essence- opportunity cost, as you are losing out on another potentially successful project by taking on this one.
 * Another effect on the business is the difficulty to increase sales and potentially loss of customers and revenue streams without the streamline effect of the new information system.
+This may also impact company reputation and goodwill, which leads to further loss of either partners or potential customers.